Ion Weibel Instability in the hybrid framework: the optimal resolution: Simulation

 Results from the 1D hybrid simulations are shown in Figure~\ref{fig:1D_simulation}.
 Panels a) and b) display the power spectrum $(B/B_{\max})^2$ for different $k$ modes during the linear phase of the instability, where $B_{\max}$ is the maximum value of $B$ at each time.
 The linear phase is identified as the period during which the growth rate matches the theoretical prediction for the dominant $k$ modes discussed in Sec.~\ref{sec:theory}.

-Panels c), d), e) and f) show the polarization $B^2/(B_x^2 + B_z^2)$ during the linear phase for simulations with 10 cells per $d_i$ (c and d) and 20 cells per $d_i$ (e and f).
-Vertical black lines indicate the theoretical predictions for the dominant $k$ mode in panels a) and b) and for the scale at which the polarization changes in panels c), d), e) and f).
+Panels c), d), e), f), g), h) show the polarization $B^2/(B_x^2 + B_y^2)$ during the linear phase for simulations with 5 cells per $d_i$ (c), 10 cells per $d_i$ (d and e), 20 cells per $d_i$ (f and g) and 30 cells per $d_i$ (h).
+Vertical black lines indicate the theoretical predictions for the dominant $k$ mode in panels a) and b) and for the scale at which the polarization changes in panels c), d), e), f), g) and h).
 Gray vertical lines mark the $k$ mode for which $(B/B_{\max})^2 = 10^{-2}$ for $N=10$ at $M_{\rm A}=30$ and for $N=20$ at $M_{\rm A}=100$, while the horizontal line indicates the threshold $(B/B_{\max})^2 = 10^{-2}$ used to identify these modes.

-Panels g) and h) show the time evolution of the magnetic field generated by the Weibel instability for $N=10$ (solid line) and $N=20$ (dashed line).
+Panels i) and l) show the time evolution of the magnetic field generated by the Weibel instability for $N=5$ (dashed dotted line), $N=10$ (solid line), $N=20$ (dashed line) and $30$ (dotted line).
+In panels i) and l), we also show in blue the total generated magnetic energy, $B^2$, obtained for $N=10$ and $N=20$, respectively, together with the theoretical prediction (horizontal black dashed line) for the saturated value at the end of the linear phase obtained from Fig. \ref{fig:linear_theory}(b) and Eq. \ref{eq:saturation}.
 The left column corresponds to $M_{\rm A}=30$, and the right column to $M_{\rm A}=100$.